Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 ```

 **Important:** the `{latest-version}` placeholder in the above link should be replaced with the version
-number of the glean library used by the project.
+number of the Glean library used by the project.
 For example, if version *0.34.2* is used, then the
 include directive becomes:

 ```Groovy
 apply from: 'https://github.com/mozilla-mobile/android-components/raw/v0.34.2/components/service/glean/scripts/sdk_generator.gradle'
 ```

-### Initializing glean
+### Initializing Glean

-Before any data collection can take place, glean **must** be initialized from the application.
+Before any data collection can take place, Glean **must** be initialized from the application.
 An
 excellent place to perform this operation is within the `onCreate` method of the class that extends
 Android's `Application` class.